Dave Grohl and very special guests are playing a one off gig this weekend

 Marilyn Manson, L7 and Cheap Trick are also set to appear on the bill at the arts nonprofit The Art of Elysium’s annual Heaven gala on Saturday (January 4) alongside Beck, St Vincent and Grohl’s daughter, Violet.

 Krist Novoselic and Pat Smear, who played alongside Grohl in Nirvana, will join him for the performance.
-The last time the trio played together was in 2018 when they reunited during a Foo Fighters concert at Safeco Field.
+The last time the trio played together was in 2018 when they reunited during a Foo Fighters concert at Cal Jam.
 Smear played with Nirvana as a live member beginning in 1993 up until Kurt Cobain’s death in 1994, and has been a core member of Foo Fighters since 2010.

 View this post on Instagram